rocq-prover/vsrocq/docs/developers.md

 Once the CI has run, a draft release will be automatically created.
 Open the draft release and edit the change log to your liking.
 Finally, light a candle, do a little prayer and click release !

+Publishing the release on GH fires the `cd.yxml` job that in turn opens a PR on the opam repository.

 After the opam package has been published (PR merged by opam maintainers), the user should then use ```publish-extension.yml``` to publish the extensions on the vscode marketplace as well as vscodium.

 # CI/CD pipeline for release process